pc2/JHub-HPC-Interface/README.md

 #### Build Singularity Container

-The following commands replace USER_ID in the recipes to the output of `id -u`, creates a new hidden file, and builds the singularity container with the new created file.
+The following commands replace USER_ID in the recipes to the output of `id -u`, create a new hidden file and build the singularity container with the new created file.

 ##### Compute